dosshell/tinycsocket/README.md

 }
 ```

-Tinycsocket is a thin cross-platform socket library written in C99.
-It focuses
+Tinycsocket is a thin cross-platform header-only socket library written in C99. [^1]

-on a minimal footprint, cross-platform and to be intuitive to use.
+It focuses on a minimal footprint, fast compilations and to be intuitive to use.

+[^1]: Do not worry about C99 to much.
+It is compatible with C++, 10+ years old MSVC etc.
+If it does not compile or generate warnings in your compiler, please open an issue.

 The API is a superset of the BSD sockets API with some differences.
 All
 functions return an error-code.
 The advantage is that the error handling is